Ralf Jung

 My two main lines of work are about Rust and Iris.

-For some more information, check out my research blog, my CV, and my research statement.
+For some more information, check out my research blog and my CV.

 In my free time, I like to run internet services myself and work on free software.
 This goes hand-in-hand with my pursuit of defending our privacy rights and our freedom in the digital world.
 See my personal website for more information.